o-jasper/o-jasper.github.io/eth-entity/grudge_escrow/readme.md

 * Yikes, max-gas-use defaults to max ability of balance right now..
 Do better on estimating.

+* Registering the time in the contract might not be needed after all, can go through `eth.messages(filter)` to find the relevant messages.

 ### Did
 * Add time notice to ensure the merchant cannot change the deal right before a customers' transaction arrives.